PritRaj1/Neural-Operator-Learning/README.md

 a \mapsto u
 $$

-using the operator learning methods discussed in class.
+using the Fourier Nueral Operator (FNO) presented in the paper: [Fourier Neural Operator for Parametric Partial Differential Equations](https://arxiv.org/abs/2010.08895).

 # 2. Unit Cell Problem with Viscoelastic Constitutive Relation